 A significant effect on drug efficiency is developed by the method through which drug is delivered.
 Maximum benefit can be gained by the optimum concentration of drugs, if the concentration is above or below the level of optimum concentration, give the toxic effect and no therapeutic benefit at all.
-On the other side, the efficacy of severe diseases treatment has very slow progress that suggests a need for a multidisciplinary approach to deliver the therapeutics to the targeted tissues.
-By this technique, new ideas were generated for controlling the non-specific pharmacokinetics, pharmacodynamics, toxicity, immunogenicity, bio-recognition, and efficiency of drugs.
-These new therapeutic strategies are known as Drug Delivery Systems (DDS) that are based on interdisciplinary methods include pharmaceutics, bioconjugate chemistry, polymer science and molecular biology.
+On the other side, the efficacy of severe diseases treatment has very slow progress that suggests a prerequisite for a multidisciplinary process to deliver the therapeutics to the targeted tissues or organelles.
+By this technique, new ideas were generated for the controlling non-specific toxicity, pharmacokinetics, pharmacodynamics, biorecognition, immunogenicity, and efficiency of drugs.
+These new therapeutic approaches are known as Drug Delivery Systems (DDS) that are grounded on interdisciplinary means include pharmaceutics, polymer science, molecular biology and bioconjugate chemistry.
 Drug delivery system (DDS) is defined as the use of new technology of biological polymer materials for delivering the drugs or gene to the selected body parts that depend upon the clinical need time and dose.
 (Zhan, Ting and Zhu, 2017)